NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 Both unit testing and load testing have been performed to test both the code and the application during development.
 Unit testing have been performed by using the pytest framework.
-Load testing have been performed by using the locust framework, wwhere the application have been testing by spawning several users to use the application.
+Load testing have been performed by using the locust framework, where the application have been testing by spawning several users to use the application.

 ### Question 26